 Fire Set In Boston Ballot Drop Box; FBI Asked To Probe Fire

-A fire was set Sunday in a Boston ballot drop box holding more than 120 ballots in what appears to have been a deliberate attack, Massachusetts election officials said.
+Boston (AP) A fire was set Sunday in a Boston ballot drop box holding more than 120 ballots in what appears to have been a deliberate attack, Massachusetts election officials said.
+The state has asked the FBI to investigate the fire that was set around 4 a.m. in a ballot drop box outside the Boston Public Library downtown, Massachusetts Secretary of the Commonwealth William Galvin's office said..

 - FOLLOW US ON: